Ismailjm/Parking-empty_places_detection/README.md

+# Parking Empty Places Detection

+Detect empty parking spaces using a custom YOLOv8 model trained on a specialized dataset, with image manipulation handled by OpenCV.

-This repository houses a comprehensive solution for detecting empty parking spaces using advanced computer vision techniques.
-Leveraging a custom-trained YOLOv8 model on a specialized dataset, this system accurately identifies vacant parking spots in real-time.
-Built with OpenCV for efficient image manipulation, the solution provides robust performance in various parking scenarios.
+This repository provides a comprehensive solution for detecting vacant parking spots in real-time.
+Leveraging advanced computer vision techniques, the system accurately identifies empty parking spaces, contributing to improved efficiency and convenience in parking management.

-Key Features:
+## Features

-  - Custom YOLOv8 model trained on a dedicated dataset for precise parking spot detection.
+- Custom YOLOv8 model trained on a dedicated dataset
-  - Real-time processing capabilities for swift identification of vacant spaces.
+- Real-time processing capabilities
-  - Integration with OpenCV for effective image manipulation and analysis.
+- Integration with OpenCV for image manipulation
-  - Modular design allowing easy adaptation to different parking environments and camera setups.
+- Modular design for easy adaptation to different parking environments
-  - Well-documented codebase and clear instructions for seamless implementation and customization.

-Whether for urban parking management or facility optimization, this repository offers a reliable toolset for automating the detection of empty parking spaces, contributing to improved efficiency and convenience.
+## Usage

+To use this system, follow these steps:
+1. Clone the repository.
+2. Install the required dependencies.
+3. Run the main script to start detecting empty parking spaces.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgements

+Special thanks to the contributors and the open-source community for their invaluable support.